luisjoliva/ai4citizen_collaborative/README.md

 There are also some auxiliary functions, to build the URL to consume the endpoints, store the results or generate requests.

 The interaction file contains, right now, the most basic kind of interaction: people who have accepted the assignment.
 For the time being that means that only if all the people assigned to a project accept it, we can consider it as solved.
 If at least one has not accepted it, we do not consider it as solved.
-If solved, we remove that project from the state of the world and we should then repeat the algorithm with the remaining not solved assignments and removing the assigned students.
+If solved, we remove that project from the state of the world and we should then repeat the algorithm with the remaining non-solved assignments as well as removing the assigned students.

 Finally, the /test/test_interaction file contains a test which tries to simulate interaction cycles, that is, we have an initial state of the world with assignments, we receive some feedback, process the interactions and repeat the execution of the teamformation algorithm to simulate another round, and return the new state of the world, with (maybe) a different assignment obtained from the non-assigned students and remaining projects.
 Ideally, we should use the Mock library to avoid having to use the Docker container and decoupling both systems (Docker and the code for interactions).